XapaJIaMnu/maxelem_test/README.md

 ## Future work
 - Inspect assembly to find out why vectorised overhang is slower.
-- Ispect assembly to find out why AVX is faster with ICC/GCC.
+- Inspect assembly to find out why AVX is faster with ICC/GCC.